sauravlhs/BoardGame/README.md

 7. **Configuring Jenkins**
    - Enter your login user id and password.
    - Click on install the suggested plugins.
-   - Now go to Manage Jenkins --> available plugins
+   - Now go to Manage Jenkins --> available plugins.
-   - Install the required plugins for the project
+   - Install the required plugins for the project.

      ![image](https://github.com/sauravlhs/BoardGame/assets/67467237/01bdcfea-f8a5-43fb-9539-b15aee3f3156)

 8. **Configuring Nexus repository**
    - Open Nexus via VM IP.
-   - Go to Nexus --> Administration --> Configuration --> Webhooks
+   - Go to Nexus --> Administration --> Configuration --> Webhooks.
-   - Give the Webhooks name of your choice eg `Jenkins`
+   - Give the Webhooks name of your choice eg `Jenkins`.
-   - In the URL section, enter SonarQube IP address in the following way `http://SonarQubeIP:8080/sonarqube-webhooks`
+   - In the URL section, enter SonarQube IP address in the following way `http://SonarQubeIP:8080/sonarqube-webhooks`.

    ![image](https://github.com/sauravlhs/BoardGame/assets/67467237/1e63ba8c-7fd5-402c-b0bf-2048306cecb8)

 9. **Setting Up GitHub repository**
-   - Login to GitHub repository using your credentials
+   - Login to GitHub repository using your credentials.
    - Create a new Git repository.
    - We will copy the Git access token, for this we will go to settings --> Developer settings --> generate a new token by providing all the access and copy the token.
-   - Clone the repository in your local by using the following command
+   - Clone the repository in your local by using the following command.
      ```bash
      git clone <your repository url>
      ```
      Replace `your repository URL` with your repository URL
-   - Add your source code and run the following command
+   - Add your source code and run the following command:

      ```bash
      git add .